Lake Balkhash: Description

 All the rivers of this region that carry their waters from high mountains flow into Lake Balkhash, however, none of them flows out.
 The major ones are: Ili, Aksu and Karatal.
 River Tokrau flows from the north, but its waters get lost in the sands before reaching the lakeshore.
 The lake is divided into two parts by the Saryesik peninsula (which means "Yellow Door" in the Kazakh language).
 These two parts are connected by the Uzynaral strait.
 In ancient times Balkhash was much larger and many lakes in the area were part of it, such as Zhalanashkol, Itishpes, Alakol and Sasykkol.
 Even farther back it was a sea, stretching all the way to the Dzungarian Alatau.

 As recently as 1910 the lake was considerably larger with an estimated area of 23,464 km2.
-By 1946 this had shrunk to 15,730 km2.
+By 1946 this had shrunk by a nearly third, to 15,730 km2.